sf-wdi-44/project-01/planning.md

 ## Submission

-You must submit all of your planning deliverables in-person to your assigned instructor, *and* get approved, on **Wednesday, April 6th by 3:00pm**.
-Please create physical (or electronic) documents for each deliverable, and upload them to the <a href="https://trello.com" target="_blank">Trello</a> board you create for your project.
-For any items done on paper, please take a photo to upload to Trello.
+You must submit all of your planning deliverables in-person to your assigned instructor, *and* get approved, on **Wednesday, September 6th by 3:00pm**.
+Please create physical (or electronic) documents for each deliverable, and share them with an instructor.